kiransahoo/MacAddressAPI/readme.md

 A Restful API to query the mac address of vendors

-Tested with
+Tested
 * Docker 19.03.8
 * Java 8 or Java 11
-* Spring Boot 2.2.4.RELEASE
+* Spring Boot 2.2.4